robenkleene/robenkleene.github.io/_posts/2019-07-26-panics-nova-text-editor-will-not-be-in-the-mac-app-store.md

 Whether intentionally or not, this strategy ends up communicating two sentiments:

-1. Don't use a Mac (because a Mac can't do anything that iOS can't)
+1. Don't use a Mac (because a Mac can't do anything that iOS can't).
-2. Don't write programs (because you can't write programs on iOS)
+2. Don't write programs (because you can't write programs on iOS).